Nintondo/consensus/docs/integration-roadmap.md

 2. **Schnorr / BIP340 Verification**
    - Integrate secp256k1 Schnorr verification (optionally via `external-secp`).
    - Script-path spending now enforces BIP340 signature sizes, sighash-type rules (implicit `SIGHASH_DEFAULT`, explicit encodings must be non-zero), tapleaf hashing, previous-output lookups, and the tapscript validation-weight decrement that Core uses to cap the SIGOPs/weight ratio.
 Key-path spends reuse the same helper and validate the tweaked output key in pure Rust.
 Regression tests cover happy-path key/script signatures, NULLFAIL staying disabled for tapscript, and the discouragement flag for future pubkey encodings.
+   - Fresh infrastructure: when the `external-secp` feature is enabled (which now implies `std`), the interpreter borrows the upstream `secp256k1::global::SECP256K1` singleton instead of instantiating ad-hoc verification contexts.
+Downstream hosts that supply their own libsecp build—or already rely on the global singleton—now reuse that context with zero API changes, while `no_std` builds keep the lightweight per-call context allocation.
+   - Bitcoin Core parity check: upstream’s `CountWitnessSigOps` (`~/dev/bitcoin/bitcoin/src/script/interpreter.cpp:2056-2147`) only charges sigops for witness versions 0 and P2WSH; tapscript witnesses (v1) return zero and instead rely on the validation-weight budget maintained in `ExecutionContext::m_validation_weight_left` (`src/script/interpreter.h:229-237`).
+Our implementation mirrors that split, so sigop accounting matches Core today.
+   - Core still rejects `CHECKMULTISIG(VERIFY)` inside tapscript (`src/script/interpreter.cpp:1108` emits `SCRIPT_ERR_TAPSCRIPT_CHECKMULTISIG`, also referenced in `src/script/script_error.cpp:110`), so there are no multisig replacements to port until a future BIP assigns semantics to the reserved OP_SUCCESS slots.
-   - Remaining work: lift the `VERIFY_TAPROOT` guard on Schnorr verification when `external-secp` is enabled, and implement the tapscript variants of `CHECKMULTISIG`/`CHECKMULTISIGVERIFY`.
+   - Remaining work: lift the `VERIFY_TAPROOT` guard on Schnorr verification when `external-secp` is enabled, and implement the tapscript variants of `CHECKMULTISIG`/`CHECKMULTISIGVERIFY` if/when Core does.

 3. **Tapscript Interpreter Rules**
    - Enforce Tapscript-specific limits (opcode budget, stack element caps, annex handling, leaf version rules).